40 Employee Wellness Programs Statistics

 25. Employee Morale: 54% of companies cited improved employee morale as a primary benefit of wellness programs.

-26. Disease Detection: 30% of employees in wellness programs were able to detect diseases early, leading to better health outcomes.
+26. Disease Detection: 30% of employees in wellness programmes were able to detect diseases early thanks to initiatives like regular health assessments and biometric screenings (combined with information from previous health screenings), leading to better employee health outcomes.

-27. Weight Management: While wellness programs help maintain weight, they are effective in managing other health risks like blood pressure and cholesterol levels.
+27. Weight Management: While wellness programmes help maintain weight, they are effective in managing other health risks with negative effects like blood pressure and cholesterol levels.

 28. Employee Engagement: Over 80% of employees say they enjoy work when their employer engages in their wellness.